At a Glance

 Technical Administrator – Airspace Safety

-We are the UK\’s aviation and aerospace regulator, responsible for the regulation of aviation safety in the UK, policy for airspace use, regulatory matters for airports, licensing and financial fitness of airlines, and management of the ATOL financial protection scheme.
-Our activities are diverse and aimed at enabling the aviation industry to meet the highest safety standards.
+We are the UK\’s aviation and aerospace regulator, responsible for the regulation of aviation safety in the UK, determining policy for the use of airspace, the economic regulation of Heathrow, Gatwick and Stansted airports, the licensing and financial fitness of airlines and the management of the ATOL financial protection scheme for holidaymakers.
+Our activities are diverse, enabling the aviation industry to meet the highest safety standards, and we pride ourselves on our ability to adapt to the constantly evolving aviation environment.

 The Role

-You will play an invaluable role as a case officer supporting the Principal, Lead and Specialists in the fast-paced Airspace Infringements team.
-You will engage in the infringement process to reduce airspace infringements and mitigate the impact of such occurrences in the UK as part of wider airborne conflict prevention.
+You will play an invaluable role as a case officer which will support the Principal, Lead and Specialists in the fast‑paced Airspace Infringements team.
+You will engage in the infringement process to ensure the reduction of airspace infringements and mitigate the impact of such occurrences in the UK, as part of wider airborne conflict (mid‑air collision) prevention.

-The collation of airspace infringement casefiles for review by the Airspace Infringement Team or the Infringement Coordination Group (ICG) in accordance with Service Level Agreements (SLAs):
+The collation of airspace infringement casefiles for review by the Airspace Infringement Team or the Infringement Coordination Group (ICG) in accordance with Service Level Agreements (SLAs) by:

-Administrative support to the Airspace Infringement Specialists and ICG:
+Administrative support to the Airspace Infrement Specialists and ICG:

 Enable the CAA to perform its functions efficiently and effectively as the UK’s Aviation Safety Regulator and protect against reputational risk by: